What Is the Passive Restraint Discount?

 Here’s a list of states that specifically require insurance discounts for passive restraints:

-How Much It Saves You
+How Much You Save

 How much the passive restraint discount lowers your premium depends on your provider.
 Each rewards customers for driving safer cars or carrying additional medical coverage.
 Most will see a reduction in costs for personal injury protection (PIP) or medical payments coverage (MedPay).
 For example, GEICO reduces rates up to 23% when airbags are equipped on vehicles.
 State Farm promises a rate reduction of up to 40% on some coverages.
 Be sure to contact your provider to see how much you can save.